SkoolNotes/Taproot/2020HIST201/KBxColdWarDevelopingWorldPlanning.md

 - america had already participated in a revolt against sukar in 1958
 - america congragulated suharto and themselves when he smashed the commies

+- this guy argues that america didnt play a large role

+- america prodded the army to take down sukaro but it didnt work
+	- they had "bassically given up"
+-